HrishikeshP-01/AzureFundamentals/README.md

 - A type of community cloud tailored for a specific need or regulatory requirement
 - Isolated from standard public Azure cloud
 - Eg: Azure Govt. , Azure German cloud, Azure China cloud

+## Azure Arc
+- Allows ppl to manage IT resources across platforms, different clouds, data centers as if they were running in Azure.
+Therefore for all of them we can easily use Azure management tools.
+- Eg: An on-premises IT service, multi-cloud IT services etc. Edge IT services etc. can be managed via Azure Arc
+- Azure Arc allows for Unified Management

+#### Azure Arc can be managed via
+- Azure portal
+- Azure CLI
+- Azure PowerShell – Object Oriented
+- Azure REST API

+*Azure Arc can be used to manage external services*
+Eg: Physical/Virtual machines like Windows, Linux, Kubernetes, Microsoft SQL Server

+#### Adding to Azure Arc
+- In order for these to show up in Azure arc we need to enable the servers for azure arc.
+- To do this we have to install Azure Connected Machine agent on it.
+- The server is then assigned a resource id, becomes part of a resource group and is assigned a managed identity.
+Thus making it possible for us to manage it via Azure Arc
+- Server is treated as a std.
+Azure resource and can have tags applied to it, azure policy can be applied
+- Servers can be monitored using logging tools like Log Analytics workspace

+#### Azure arc is used for
+- Centralized compliance
+- Centralized server config management